Determine which transmission is installed on your Jeep.

 Front-wheel drive Jeeps with a ZF9HP48 9-speed automatic transmission can unexpectedly shift to neutral while driving.
-In most cases, this issue is intermittent, and there will be no apparent correlation to driving conditions or overheating.
+This issue is intermittent in most cases, and there will be no apparent correlation to driving conditions or overheating.
 This problem will trigger a check engine light, so there will be a corresponding code stored in the DTC memory.

 Troubleshooting Jeep Transmission Problems

 Follow the steps to troubleshoot and isolate Jeep transmission problems.
-It is critical to find out which transmission is installed on your Jeep so that you can research the issues that affect that particular transmission.
+It is critical to find out which transmission is installed on your Jeep to research the issues that affect that particular transmission.
 You can verify the transfer by Decoding your VIN or calling the dealer.

 - 3-Spd Automatic A999: 1986-1991